flynn/flynn/website/source/docs/installation.html.md

 ### Start Flynn Layer 1

-After you have a running Layer 0 cluster, you can now bootstrap Layer 1 with `flynn-bootstrap`.
+After you have a running Layer 0 cluster, you can now bootstrap Layer 1 with `flynn-host bootstrap`.
 You'll need a domain name with DNS A records pointing to every node IP address and a second, wildcard domain CNAME to the cluster domain.

 **Example**